Polk County’s Unemployment Rate

 To view an interactive graph of Florida’s total nonagricultural employment, click here.

-• The professional and business services (+0.3 percent) and trade, transportation, and utilities (-0.6 percent) industries grew faster in the metro area than statewide over the year.
+• Professional and business services (+3.1 percent) was the industry that grew faster in the metro area than statewide over the year.

 Polk County’s Online Job Advertisements